High Performance, reduced sensor model uses AI in BMS for Electric and Hybrid Vehicles

 How to improve programmer productivity by avoiding to develop time consuming hand crafted code to run the neural network inference engine on SPC5?

-The solution comes from SPC5-STUDIO: the novel AI software extension from ST, released as a plugin for the well-known SPC5-STUDIO configuration and code generation tool.
+The solution comes from SPC5-STUDIO-AI: the novel AI software extension from ST, released as a plugin for the well-known SPC5-STUDIO configuration and code generation tool.